How to sew a curve with an overlocker?

 Place the edge exactly along the serger’s cutting guide.
 This precise positioning prevents the knife from cutting too deeply into the curve.

 Sew at a controlled speed.
-Your eye must stay focused on the edge and on the space just before the knife, to adjust the fabric tension if the curve closes.
+Your eyes should stay focused on the edge and the space just before the knife to adjust fabric tension if the curve tightens.

 4. Make micro-adjustments throughout the sewing

 As the curve progresses, gently pull outward to keep the edge flat.
-A few millimeters of repositioning is enough to get a regular overlock.
+Just a few millimeters of repositioning is enough to get an even overlock stitch.

 5. Let the feed dogs pull the fabric without forcing

-Your role is to open the curve, not to push.
-The machine feeds the fabric on its own; you only align the edge.
+Your role is to open the curve, not push.
+The machine feeds the fabric on its own; you just align the edge.

-This technique, very close to the one used for an inside angle, allows you to master the concave curve with precision and avoid any accidental cutting.
-Once the motion is acquired, sewing inner curves becomes as simple as sewing straight lines.
+This technique, very similar to the one used for an inside corner, allows you to precisely control the concave curve and avoid any accidental cutting.
+Once the movement is mastered, sewing inner curves becomes as easy as sewing straight lines.

-Bonus for how to make a curve on the serger
+Bonus tips for how to sew a curve on a serger

-Once you master the basics of convex and concave curves, there are a few additional tips that can make your sewing smoother, more precise, and above all more comfortable.
-These bonus techniques are not mandatory, but they greatly facilitate learning and allow you to quickly achieve a much more professional result.
+Once you master the basics of convex and concave curves, there are a few extra tips that can make your sewing smoother, more precise, and above all, more comfortable.
+These bonus techniques aren’t mandatory, but they greatly ease learning and help you quickly achieve a much more professional result.

 Lift the presser foot to better follow convex curves

 For convex curves, it can be helpful to slightly lift the presser foot from time to time to reposition the fabric.
-This slight release of pressure allows you to easily realign the edge with the knife and follow the curve without deviating.
+This slight release of pressure lets you easily realign the edge with the knife and follow the curve without veering off.

-Practice without the knife to understand the movement
+Practice without the knife to understand the motion

-944" data-end="1073">If your serger allows it, temporarily disable the knife.
-This helps you focus solely on the motion:
+944" data-end="1073">If your serger allows it, temporarily deactivate the knife.
+This helps you focus solely on the movement:

 • guide the curve,